CyrilSLi/tpov/docs/en/source/match_params.md

 - `hw_priority` - An object with OSM `highway` types as keys and integer priorities as values.
 The matcher will prefer to display roads with higher priority at intersections.
 Unlisted `highway` types are given a priority of 0.

 - `matcher_params` - Parameters passed directly to the map matcher.
 See the documentation for the map matcher you are using for more information.
+The [BaseMatcher docs](https://leuvenmapmatching.readthedocs.io/en/latest/classes/matcher/BaseMatcher.html#leuvenmapmatching.matcher.base.BaseMatcher) provide some information on the parameters.

 - `display_params` - An object with parameters to control how to display the data.
   - `display` - A function which converts the data into lists of GPX tags and metadata to display.